thecodeteam/training/devops-geekweek/Day2-Part2-12factorApp.md

 # \#2: Dependencies

-* Dependencies must be explcitly declared
+* Dependencies must be explicitly declared
 * They should be declared with the rest of the code, and tracked the same way
-* Depedencies tracking ashould contain version numbers of depedencies
+* Dependencies tracking should contain version numbers of dependencies

 Importance: High.
 Without this, your team will have a constant slow time-suck of confusion and frustration, multiplied by their size and number of applications.
 Spare yourself.

 ---